 How did you arrive at these career interests?
 How have you or how will you position yourself to pursue them?
 (250 words maximum)

-Although this is not presented by the school as an official essay question, its length (at 250 words) and topic lead us to feel some guidance might be helpful with this submission.
-With this question, the admissions committee is essentially asking for some context for your professional aspirations, which typically involves some level of information about your work history, and wants to learn how you expect to use the Yale SOM experience and degree to move your forward on your path to achieving your goals.
+Although this is not presented by the school as an official essay question, its length (at 250 words) and topic lead us to feel a little guidance might be helpful with this submission.
+Here, the admissions committee is essentially asking for context for your professional aspirations, which typically involves some level of information about your work history, and wants to learn how you expect to use the Yale SOM experience and degree to move your forward on your path to achieving your goals.

 Given that this prompt essentially covers some of the elements found in a typical traditional personal statement essay, we encourage you to download a free copy of the mbaMission Personal Statement Guide, which offers in-depth advice on how to address these sorts of topics and provides examples.